ZiyuZhang/ziyuzhang.github.io/index.md

 * 2004-05, Stanford University, MATH53: Ordinary Differential Equations.

 ### Invited Talks
+* Formality conjecture and moduli spaces of sheaves on K3 surfaces, North German Algebraic Geometry Seminar, MPI Leipzig, November 2018.
+* Formality conjecture and moduli spaces of sheaves on K3 surfaces, University of Lyon 1, October 2018.
+* Formality conjecture for K3 surfaces,
+Fudan University, Shanghai, September 2018.
+* Formality conjecture and moduli spaces of sheaves on K3 surfaces, University of Science and Technology of China, Hefei, September 2018.
 * Formality conjecture and moduli spaces of sheaves on K3 surfaces,
 King's College London & University College London, June 2018.
 * Formality conjecture on K3 surfaces,